Man in Arizona accused of being Al Qaeda leader by Iraq: feds

 Authorities in Iraq have accused Ali Yousif Ahmed Al-Nouri, 42, of killing two police officers in Fallujah in 2006 with other members of the terror group founded by Usama Bin Laden, Arizona federal prosecutors said.

 Al-Nouri was arrested Wednesday in Phoenix and appeared before a federal magistrate Friday.
-The FBI and U.S. marshals arrested him after Iraq requested his extradition.
+The FBI and U.S. Marshals arrested him after Iraq requested his extradition.

 WHO IS THE FBI’S MOST WANTED AMERICAN TERRORIST?
 MEET JEHAD SERWAN MOSTAFA